 a moment of connection between those in the ground

-and me standing above, acknowledging its thin space before one more humble and silky life shatters
+before this humble and silky life shatters

 and becomes nothing,